adepedia/adepedia-on-ohdsi/README.md

 # adepedia-on-ohdsi
 The development of ETL scripts to load FDA adverse event reporting system (FAERS) datasets into the OHDSI (OMOP) CDM.

-  In recent version, this ETL tool could convert the FAERS(https://www.ncbi.nlm.nih.gov/pubmed/27193236) data after Sep.
+* In recent version, this ETL tool could convert the [FAERS](https://fis.fda.gov/extensions/FPD-QDE-FAERS/FPD-QDE-FAERS.html) data after Sep.
 2012 into OHDSI CDM (v5.0).

-  For the data de-duplication and drug name standardization, you need to implement the AEOLUS process first.
+* For the data de-duplication and drug name standardization, you need to implement the AEOLUS process first.

   GitHub of AEOLUS: https://github.com/ltscomputingllc/faersdbstats
   Publication of AEOLUS: Banda, J.M., et al., A curated and standardized adverse drug event resource to accelerate drug safety research.
 Sci Data, 2016.
 3: p.
 160026.
 [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/27193236)

-  After AEOLUS implemention
+* After AEOLUS implemention, you can conduct our ETL tool as following